Balut is very good but not everyone can eat it, so who should not eat balut?

 In the late stages of pregnancy, pregnant women who eat balut eggs will accumulate too much protein, slow digestion, and create a lot of bad cholesterol in the blood, which is also not good.

-The person who just gave birth
+People who have just given birth

 Women who have just given birth should not eat balut because this food contains a lot of protein and fat, which can cause indigestion and bloating.